Riftbound FAQ

 What happens when equipment detaches or passives stop applying after Switcheroo?

-The Switcheroo modifier persists, but the equipment/passive bonus is removed, which can result in very low or negative Might.
+The Switcheroo modifier persists until end of turn, but the equipment or passive bonus is removed independently — which can result in very low or negative might.

-Equipment Detaching
+Equipment detaching

 Passives